Morwenn/poplar-heap/README.md

-In the diagram above, you can find the global structure of the poplar heap as seen previously, but with a twist: the triangles represent 15-element poplars, the circles represent single elements, and the numbers below the triangles represent the number of elements to sift after the 15-element poplar above, considering that we sift every time two poplars of the same size come before the element to sift.
-The sequence goes on like this: 0, 1, 0, 2, 0, 1, 0, 3, 0, 1, 0, 2, 0, 1, 0, 4, 0, 1, etc...
-There seemed to be some logic that I did not understand, so looked it up on the internet and found that it corresponds to the beginning of the *binary carry sequence*, [A007814 in the on-line encyclopedia of integer sequences][OEIS-A007814].
+In the diagram above, you can find the global structure of the poplar heap as seen previously, but with a twist: the triangles represent 15-element poplars, the circles represent single elements, and the numbers below the triangles represent the number of elements to sift after the 15-element poplar above, considering that we sift every time two poplars of the same size preceed the element to sift.
+The sequence goes on like this: 0, 1, 0, 2, 0, 1, 0, 3, 0, 1, 0, 2, 0, 1, 0, 4, 0, 1, etc. There seemed to be some logic that I did not understand, so looked it up on the internet and found that it corresponds to the beginning of the *binary carry sequence*, [A007814 in the on-line encyclopedia of integer sequences][OEIS-A007814].
 This specific sequence is also described as follows:

 > The sequence a(n) given by the exponents of the highest power of 2 dividing n

-Following some empirical intuition, I designed a `make_heap` algorithm as follows:
+Following some empirical intuition, I designed a new `make_heap` algorithm as follows:

 * Initialize a counter *poplar_level* with 1
 * As long as the poplar heap isn't fully constructed, perform the following steps:
   * Use insertion sort on the next 15 elements to make a poplar
   * Perform the following operations log2(*poplar_level*) times:
-    * Find a poplar whose root is the next element and whose size is twice the size of the previous poplar plus one
+    * Consider the next element to be the root of a semipoplar whose size is twice the size of the previous poplar plus one
-    * Sift the next element in the newly found poplar
+    * Sift the root to turn the semipoplar into a poplar
-  * If there are fewer than 15 elements left in the collection, sort them with insertion sort
+  * If there are fewer than 15 elements left in the collection, sort them with insertion sort and finish
+  * Otherwise increment *poplar_level*

 I have no actual proof that the algorithm works and it doesn't feel super intuitive either, but I never managed to find a sequence of elements that would make it fail up to this day.
-Here is the C++ implementation of the algorithm described above, using some bit tricks in the increment of the inner loop to avoid having to actually compute a log2 for every 15 elements:
+Here is the C++ implementation of that new `make_heap`, using some bit tricks in the increment of the inner loop to avoid having to actually compute log2(*poplar_level*) the expensive way:

 ```cpp
 template<typename Iterator>